This blog has been updated for series 4!

 It is not going to be easy to a credit on DMs are Open but it’s 100% possible.

-Check out my next blog for 5 tips on how you can boost your chances of a credit (not updated for series 2 yet… but will be soon!)
+Check out my next blog for 5 tips on how you can boost your chances of a credit (not updated for series 4 yet… but might be soon!)

 You can also find my blogs on writing for Newsjack (which will mostly still apply) right here.